Here are 13 Reasons Why not to watch the worst Netflix Originals

-As he stumbles from scene to scene, it’s all the more painful knowing that this is his passion project.
+As he stumbles from scene to scene, it’s all the more painful knowing that this was Arnett’s passion project.
 Following a “guru” who falls into a difficult spate of love, Flaked cannot seem to find a rhythm or tone to call its own.
-There’s a few chuckles here and there, and Arnett is always a hidden treasure of a performer, but it’s really not worth it.
+There are a few chuckles here and there, and Arnett is always a hidden treasure of a performer, but you’re better of flaking on Flaked.

-Orlando Bloom (Carnival Row) and Dave Franco (The Disaster Artist) show up in this series tracking life throughout Chicago, and whilst it’s been highly lauded by some critics, it’s a real limp drama that fails to fill its characters with any life.
-Aya Cash (You’re the Worst) turns up and she’s great, as she is in everything, but it’s not enough to save a series that is far from easy viewing.
+Orlando Bloom (Carnival Row) and Dave Franco (The Disaster Artist) show up in this series tracking life throughout Chicago, and whilst it’s been highly lauded by some critics, Easy’s limp drama fails to fill its characters with any life.
+Aya Cash (You’re the Worst) is great as always, but it’s not enough to save a series that is far from easy viewing.

-A real disaster of a comedy.
-Following a bunch of Harvard alumni living it up in New York City, the likes of Cobie Smulders (The Avengers) and Keegan-Michael Key (Tomorrowland) attempt to sell some ridiculous setups and jokes that continuously fall flat.
-It finds no way of making you sympathize with any of its leads, and ends up completely directionless.
+Friends from College finds no way of making you sympathize with any of its leads, and ends up completely directionless.
 It’s a real waste of stellar comedy talent.
 Heck, what was Netflix thinking with this one?
 We’re at a loss for words.

-Netflix’s attempt to create an epic television event equal to that of Game of Thrones, Marco Polo falls so short of the mark that it’s almost laughable.
-Following famed explorer Marco Polo’s time in the court of Kublai Khan, this story never really goes anywhere.
+Netflix’s attempt to create an epic television event equal to that of Game of Thrones, Marco Polo falls so short of the mark (after a superb first season) that it’s almost laughable.
+Following famed explorer Marco Polo’s time in the court of Kublai Khan, Marco Polo’s story never really goes anywhere.

 This teen mystery is a completely perplexing story.
-There’s so much to unpack in its absolutely problematic depiction of suicide as a dramatic device, and how it manages, even with some sense of care, to fall into the same pratfalls as other dramas before it.
+There’s so much to unpack in its absolutely problematic depiction of suicide as a dramatic device, and how 13 Reasons Why manages, even with some sense of care, to fall into the same pratfalls as other dramas before it.

 With a screenwriter accused of sexual assault, a production company called “Trigger Warning” (ugh), and a racially insensitive story, Bright is a total shambles of a film.
 David Ayer hasn’t really made a coherent film since Fury, but this attempt to repackage End of Watch in fantasy aesthetic is far from a return to form for the director.

-With a completely uncharismatic lead in the form of Finn Jones, and action cinematography that cuts and shakes every half-second, Iron Fist has all the drama of watching paint dry.
-It’s a rather brainless story that becomes laughably bad.
-Quite frankly, it takes the crown for being one of the worst shows to have ever graced the streaming platform.
+With a completely uncharismatic lead in the form of Finn Jones and action cinematography that cuts and shakes every half-second, Iron Fist possesses all the drama of watching paint dry.
+Its brainless story becomes laughably bad and quite frankly, Iron Fist takes the crown for being one of the worst shows to have ever graced the streaming platform.